-Here are 3 reasons to borrow from the insurance company against your Whole Life policy versus borrowing from a bank are:
+Here are 5 of the best reasons to borrow from the insurance company against your Whole Life policy versus borrowing from a bank:

 * No application process.
 I ask for the money and I get it.
-I don't have to qualify.
+I don't have to qualify...ever!

 * Instant liquidity of repayments.
 Every dollar I repay on my policy loan is instantly available to be borrowed again without application or qualification, as opposed to a bank loan where payments simply reduce the unpaid principal balance.

-One huge reason for borrowing against your life insurance policy is the flexibility of the repayment plan.
+* Another huge reason for borrowing against your life insurance policy is the flexibility of the repayment plan.
 This is especially important if you are business owner with cash flows that fluctuate monthly.
 Re-pay policy loans based on your schedule, not the banks.